ksu-cs-textbooks/cis300/content/z-courses/syllabi/_index.md

 Students should attain competence in:

-- Using interfaces to (partially) define a data structure
-- Implementing and using standard versions of classic data structures: lists, stacks, queues, trees, and hash tables
+- Implementing and using abstract and reference-type data structures, including strings (and related structures like string builders), stacks, queues, priority queues, trees (including, but not limited to binary search trees, AVL trees, and tries), lists and arrays, linked lists, dictionaries, hash tables, heaps, priority queues, and graphs.
-- Implementing and using elementary algorithms for searching and manipulating a data structure
+- Implementing and using algorithms for searching and manipulating a data structures
-- Using recursion, including recursive definitions of data structures like lists and trees
+- Using recursion and iterative algorithms for data structures like lists and trees
 - Using and implementing algorithms for sorting
-- Understanding performance differences between various algorithms and data structures
+- Understanding performance differences and complexity between various algorithms and data structures
+- Using advanced object-oriented concepts, including interfaces, indexers, and eneumerators, to implement or partially implement data structures.
+- Using appropriate data structures to solve real-world problems.

 ## Programming Environment